 ADVERTISEMENT FOR BIDS: ADVERTISEMENT FOR BIDS TOWN OF DELAVAN, WISCONSIN Time and Place of Opening Bids.
-Sealed proposals for the February 21-23, 2023 Ice Storm Tree & Brush removal project for the Town of Delavan, Walworth County, Wisconsin, will be received at the Town Hall, 5621 Town Hall Road, Delavan, Wisconsin 53115, Attention: John Olson, Administrator until 1:00 PM, March 23, 2023.
-The bids will be publicly opened and read at that time.
+Sealed proposals for other 2025 Road Improvement projects for the Town of Delavan, Walworth County, Wisconsin, will be received at the Town Hall, 5621 Town Hall Road, Delavan, Wisconsin 53115, Attention: John Olson, Administrator until 11:00am, May 29, 2025.
+The bids will be publicly opened and read aloud at that time with an expected bid award on June 10, 2025.
 Description of Work.
-Tree and Brush removal from all public property and public road right-of-ways throughout the Town of Delavan.
-The project must be substantially completed by May 1, 2023.
-Information for Bidders: Please contact Tom Thiele, Public Works, at 262-728-6411 with specific questions and comments for clarification and expectations of this project.
+The project consists of Milling & Overlay of parts of Inlet Shore Dr., Delavan Dr., and Breezy St. in the Inlet Oaks Subdivision.
+Information for Bidders: Please contact Tom Thiele at 262-728-6411 and/or [email protected] for project specifications.
 Rejection of Bids.
 The Board of Supervisors reserves the right to reject any or all Bids and to waive technicalities.
 Unless the Bids are rejected for good cause, award of contract shall be made to the lowest responsible and responsive Bidder.
-Dated at Delavan, Wisconsin this 16th day of March, 2023.
-Michele Starin, Clerk END OF ADVERTISEMENT FOR BIDS
+Dated at Delavan, Wisconsin this May 12, 2025.

 Burning Q & A